Gupbeep/Gupbeep/README.md

 ## 📚 About Me

-My name is Alexander, I'm 16 years old.
+My name is Alex, I'm 16 years old.
 I'm currently studying to become a Frontend Developer at VVSU ITHUB.

 ---